-Choose Custom from the list of options, click Next Step, then select the Type of Goal, and click Next to continue setting up your goal.
+Choose Custom from the list of options, click Next Step, select the Type of Goal, and click Next to continue setting up your goal.

 There are several types of goals:

-Destination goals treat a pageview or screen-view as a conversion.
+Destination goals treat a pageview or screen view as a conversion.
 Enter the screen name or page URL in the Destination field.
 Specify the match type as Equals to, Begins with, or Regular expression.
 If you want to track the success of your funnel, you’ll turn on the Funnel option, and for each step in the funnel, click +Add another Step, then enter a page name or an app screen name, as you did in the Destination field.

-If you want to measure user engagement, you’ll treat the session time as a conversion.
-Choose the hours, minutes, and seconds to set the minimum session time you want to consider a conversion.
+To measure user engagement, you’ll treat the session time as a conversion.
+Choose the hours, minutes, and seconds to set the minimum session time to consider a conversion.
 Any session that lasts longer than this will count as a conversion.